spr-networks/spr-sample-plugin/README.md

 npm run build
 ```

-when everything is done & working you can build & push it to spr
+when everything is done & work, push it to spr plugin repo

 # Examples